Joni32do/NumSim/README.md

 ### Open surfaces

 * `useFluidTracer`: Set to true if you want to simulate free surfaces
-* `particlesPerCell`: Number of fluid particles per cell as integer
+* `particlePerCell`: Number of fluid particles per cell as integer

 ## Creating a domain using a bitmap